pivotal/docs-tap/scst-scan/overview.hbs.md

 If you require policy to block a workload in a supply chain based on detected vulnerabilities, use Scan v1.0.
 If you wish to create a scan integration for a scan tool that does not exist, use Scan v2.0 as the process is greatly simplified.
 For more information, see [Bring your own scanner with Supply Chain Security Tools - Scan 2.0](./bring-your-own-scanner.hbs.md).
-If you are using the [Supply Chain component](../supply-chain/about.hbs.md), use Scan v2.0 as only Scan v2.0 is supported with Supply Chains.
+If you are using the Tanzu Supply Chain component, use Scan v2.0 as only Scan v2.0 is supported with Supply Chains.
+For more information, see [Overview of Tanzu Supply Chain](../supply-chain/about.hbs.md)

 ## <a id="scst-scan-note"></a>A Note on Vulnerability Scanners